JonasPrimbs/oidc-e2ea-server/README.md

 bash ./generate-secrets.sh
 ```

-This will randomly generate all usernames, passwords, and private keys which are unique for your installation and store them in the new directory `.secrets` in the repository.
+This will randomly generate all usernames, passwords, and private keys which are unique for your installation and store them in the new directory `.secrets/` and a `.env` file in the repository.

 ### 3. Configure Deployment